16 Best UX Research Tools in 2026: Which One is Right For You?

 12. kardSort

-kardSort is a card sorting tool for user research, mainly for academic institutions.
+kardSort is a card sorting and tree testing tool for UX researchers, designers, product teams, and academic users.

 Features include: